richardgaywood/paydata.org/content/setting/matrix_re_fluff/spotting_and_positioning.md

 1. If the icon is part of a PAN, it won't show up, at least by default.
 He'll just see the icon of the device running the PAN instead (ie. the owner's persona).
 This is because the PAN's controlling device is running all the Matrix traffic, so the child devices in the PAN aren't participating in the mesh network, so Wally's commlink isn't interested in them.
 2. Persona icons subsume devices they are controlling.
 Your commlink doesn't have its own icon distinct from your persona.
 If a rigger jumps into a drone, the drone's icon is replaced by the rigger's persona.
 3. Devices can deliberately hide themselves from the public Matrix, which is commonly called **running silent.** This involves carefully minimising the flow of traffic back and forth and refusing all incoming network requests.
-Careful analysis can still reveal them though.
+Careful analysis can still reveal them though by the footprint of data connections they still have.

 ## How mesh routing works & what it means